onflow/flow/docs/content/dapp-development/mainnet-deployment.md

 Once this information has been provided the Flow team will deploy your project and notify you!

-### Mainnet NFT Discoverabilty

-You should follow the [steps listed in the Alchemy repository](https://github.com/alchemyplatform/alchemy-flow-contracts#adding-a-new-contract) to get your NFT disovered through the Alchemy API.
-Make sure you added files needed to support your NFT on mainnet specifically.

-## Iterating on Mainnet
+### Re-reployment process

-In the early days, Iterating (re-deploying) on Mainnet will be a manual process.
+Iterating (re-deploying) on Mainnet will be a manual process.
 Once your application is live, and you'd like to make updates or add features, you'll need to re-submit your updated smart contracts for review using the submission form, or by reaching out to your Flow point-of-contact directly.

 Depending on the scope of the changes you're making, the team may be able to re-deploy them quickly, as long as all the required tests are in place.
 However, it may be the case that you'll need to test your updates on Testnet again.
 Decisions about re-deployment and re-testing as well as timelines for each will be made by the reviewing team on a case-by-case basis.

+## NFT Discoverabilty

+You should follow the [steps listed in the Alchemy repository](https://github.com/alchemyplatform/alchemy-flow-contracts#adding-a-new-contract) to get your NFT disovered through the Alchemy API.
+Make sure you added files needed to support your NFT on mainnet specifically.

+## Risks for Early Adopters

+### Breaking Changes

+In these early days of Flow, version updates to Cadence, Flow Node software, and the Flow SDKs will often contain important updates as well as breaking changes.

+Breaking changes will be a fact of life for early adopters of Flow's development stack, and you may often need to manually re-deploy your application's contracts after updates.
+But that's OK we're here to help!

+### Version Compatibility

+A version compatibility table can be found here.
+This will help you navigate version compatibility between Emulator, SDK, and Network Node (flow-go) versions.

+### Mainnet Sporking

+"Sporking" (soft forking) is the process of upgrading Flow network node software, and migrating the state from the previous version.

+Currently, **historical event data is not migrated between sporks,** so you'll need to design your application with this in mind.
+We recognize the usefulness of historical event data and plan on adding a means of accessing it in the near future.

+### "Real Value" on Mainnet

+Unlike Flow Testnet, once your application is launched on Flow Mainnet, your users will be exchanging real value in the form of FLOW tokens (The Flow blockchain's native token) or other resources which have been made available.
+You or your user will also be responsible for paying transaction fees using FLOW tokens.

+You can read about Transaction fees here: [https://docs.onflow.org/flow-token/concepts/#fees](https://docs.onflow.org/flow-token/concepts/#fees)